-Compact and ruggedized, the modular-based Innovv C5 provides a sealed waterproof lens, an aluminum DVR module, USB 3 integrated heavy-duty cable and a dedicated protective power supply in the form of a weatherproof 12-5V DC converter.
+Compact and ruggedized, the modular-based Innovv C5 provides a sealed waterproof lens, an aluminum DVR module, USB 3 integrated heavy-duty cable, and a dedicated protective power supply in the form of a weatherproof 12-5V DC converter.

-When networked to a compatible smart device running the iOS or Android INNOVV app, users can configure the system for set-once use or interact dynamically to preview/live-view, review video and manage the system.
+When networked to a compatible smart device running the iOS or Android INNOVV app, users can configure the system for set-once use or interact dynamically to preview/live-view, review video, and manage the system.

-Thanks in large part to the C5’s modularity and long lens cables (1.8m, 3m and 5m options) the system is easy to install and use on virtually any motorcycle.
+Thanks in large part to the C5’s modularity and long lens cables (1.8m, 3m and 5m options), the system is easy to install and use on virtually any motorcycle.

 Designed to have broad base appeal it is likely to have a special attraction for adventure touring riders who typically need a more ruggedized weatherproof system; for those of us who are just as happy getting wet and muddy the C5 is a great option.

 The Innovv C5 is a welcome and well-priced product that bears a close look.
-While not ‘bug-free’, the C5 team has already completed some updates and continues to provide outstanding support.
+While not ‘bug-free’, the C5 team has completed some updates and continues to provide outstanding support.

-We have two K1 systems installed and in constant use since the original wBW review published in December 2015.
+There are two K1 systems installed and in constant use since the original wBW review published in December 2015.

 Innovv C5 Overview

-The Innovv C5 single channel camera is a modular system with small form-factor components, heavy duty cables and weatherproof connectors, all of which facilitate installation on virtually any powersport vehicle; especially moto-machines.
+The Innovv C5 single-channel camera is a modular system with small form-factor components, heavy duty cables and weatherproof connectors.
+All of which facilitate installation on virtually any powersport vehicle; especially moto-machines.

-While the main components – DVR module and lens (camera) are similar to those used for the Innovv C3 product, the Innovv C5 system is designed to be more rugged, provide a wireless link for smart device connectivity and, provide a wide range of settings.
+While the main components,DVR module and lens (camera), are similar to those used for the Innovv C3 product, the Innovv C5 system is designed to be more rugged, provide a wireless link for smart device connectivity, and provide a wide range of settings.

 Camera with 120-degree field of view lens

 Integrated Lens cable with waterproof USB-C thumb screw-type plug connector

 Integrated Power cable with small waterproof coaxial pin connector

 Innovv 12V to 5V DC Converter

 DVR and Camera Holder components

-Mounting kit with: 2 x lens brackets (one flat, one L-shape); 3 x silicone washers; 2 x flat metal washers; a 5/8ths in long screw (0.25in and 28P thread); and, a 4mm Allen-head ‘L’ wrench
+Mounting kit with: 2 x lens brackets (one flat, one L-shape); 3 x silicone washers; 2 x flat metal washers; a 5/8ths in long screw (0.25in and 28P thread); and a 4mm Allen-head ‘L’ wrench